Hadoop-bigdata/Hadoop/Hadoop-Environment.md

 	```
 	#head -50 purchases.txt | ./mapper.py | sort | ./reducer.py
-	//command show the first 50 element in file and use mapper and reducer to get the result
+	//command to show the first 50 element in file and use mapper and reducer to get the result
 	```
 6. Build Hadoop network